silverfatt/TelegramMusicBot/README.md

 Simple telegram bot that finds music for you.

-Bot gets name of song, finds it, installs, sends to user and deletes it.
+Bot gets name of song, finds it, downloads to server storage (probably your computer), sends to user and deletes from storage.

 ### Installation
 1) Clone repository